 HR Departments Navigating the Great Resignation

 HR industry experts and employers must constantly adapt their human capital plans and strategies to meet changing business landscapes.
-Whether it’s the rise of technology, diverse candidate behaviors, increased or decreased budgets, or any other external factor, HR departments must always hold space for change.
+Whether it’s the rise of technology, diverse candidate behaviors, increased or decreased budgets, or any other external factors, HR departments must always hold space for change.

 The latest change in the HR landscape is the Great Resignation.